By Shane Connor

 - Senior Health Physicist at U.S. Nuclear Regulatory Commission (NRC), Washington, DC

-- Tech Director Radiation Medicine Unit, PBU Hospital, managed plutonium contaminated patients
+- Tech Dir Radiation Medicine Unit, PBU Hospital, managed plutonium contaminated patients

 - Radiation Hazards Physicist at U.S. Atomic Energy Commission (AEC), Washington, D.C.

-- Physicist, Radef Officer at Federal Civil Defense Administration, training responders in fallout
+- Physicist, Radef Officer at the Federal Civil Defense Admin, training responders in fallout

-- Physicist, 2nd H Bomb Test at Bikini Atoll measuring prompt neutron spectra & dose vs. distance
+- Physicist, 2nd H Bomb Test Bikini Atoll measuring prompt neutron spectra & dose vs distance

 - Physicist, 1st H Bomb Test at Enewetak Atoll measuring prompt gamma radiation signals